broadinstitute/Zoonomia/README.md

 # Diversity analysis (testing for correlations)

-R script and input files for the diversity analysis in the 200 Mammals announcement paper
+R script and input files for the diversity analysis in the Zoonomia paper

 R script: diversity_analysis.correlation.R